-Many great extension cords on the market can bring the electricity you need where you need it, whether you’re indoors or outdoors.
-However, finding the right extension cord for you can be quite tricky, especially when low-quality extension cords can be not only troublesome but downright dangerous.
+Many great extension cords on the market can bring the electricity you need where you need it, whether indoors or outdoors.
+However, finding the right extension cord for you can be tricky, especially when low-quality extension cords can be troublesome and downright dangerous.
 We made this guide to showcase some of the best extension cords on the market so that you can find the right product for your next project.

 Why buy an outdoor extension cord?

-If you plan on setting up light displays for holidays, you’ll need an outdoor extension cord to make it happen.
-They’re also useful for many different outdoor devices and appliances, such as various power tools, vacuums, patio lighting, and a lot more.
-If you plan on getting work done outdoors, you’ll need an extension cord that regulates and provides you with a reliable supply of power.
+If you plan on setting up light displays in your yard, using a power washer in your driveway, or using a power tool in your garage, you’ll need an outdoor extension cord to make it happen.
+They’re super useful for many outdoor devices and appliances, such as various power tools, vacuums, and much more.
+If you plan on getting work done outdoors, you’ll need an extension cord that regulates and provides you with a reliable power supply.

 What should you look for in an outdoor extension cord?

-- Length: When shopping for an extension cord, your future needs should be considered along with your present ones.
-That being said, purchasing a longer cord will give you more value in the long run since you will be less likely to have to go extension cord shopping all over again when something else pops up that will require a few extra feet.
+- Length: Before shopping for an extension cord, think about the cord length you’ll need for your project.
+Purchasing a longer cord will give you more value in the long run since you will be less likely to go extension cord shopping again when you have another project requiring a few extra feet.

-- Gauge: A wire’s thickness will affect how much current it can carry and how hot the wire will heat up, so pay close attention to an extension cord’s gauge.
-A thicker gauge extension cord will tend to be more reliable and perform better, so look for an option that is at least 14-gauge for optimal results.
+- Gauge: A wire’s thickness will affect how much current it can carry and how hot it will heat up, so pay close attention to an extension cord’s gauge.
+A thicker gauge extension cord will be more reliable and perform better, so look for an option that is at least 14 gauge for optimal results.

-- Other Considerations: Be sure to factor in an extension cord’s flexibility and weather resistance, especially if you will be utilizing it for outdoor use.
-Naturally, its power rating will also come into play, so be sure to compare this with the devices you plan to use with the extension cord.
-Finally, be sure that the cord you settle on is durable enough for long-term use.
+- Other Considerations: Be sure to factor in an extension cord’s flexibility and weather resistance, especially if you will use it outdoors.
+For multi-conductor extension cords, look for the cord jacket indication.
+For example, a good outdoor extension cord might be SJTOW, a junior (300V) service cord with thermoplastic insulation, and an oil- and weather-resistant outer jacket.
+Naturally, its power rating will also come into play, so compare this with the devices you plan to use with the extension cord.

 The power rating ultimately determines the capacity at which your extension cord operates.
-The power rating consists of three separate components: amps, volts, and watts.
+The power rating consists of three components: amps, volts, and watts.
 Each component is responsible for measuring different things, such as the flow of electricity and the overall power the extension cord can produce.
-For a reliable supply of power, we recommend that you search for an extension cord that produces around 125 volts, 13 amps of input current, and over 1,600 watts of power.
+For a reliable power supply, we recommend searching for an extension cord that produces around 125 volts, 13 amps of input current, and over 1,600 watts of power.

 Go Green Power Inc. Extension Cord